create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [ ] **colorIndex** [ ] <small>[0,∞) or -1</small>

-ColorIndex indices provide order in which colors are applied.
+*colorIndex* indices provide order in which colors are applied.

 #### Hints